maneeshgo/Angular7-FirebasDB-Vehicle-Tracking/README.md

-This project use Mammoth Js as third party library. see https://mike.zwobble.org/projects/mammoth/
+This project is build for mobile app using phonegap tool

 ## Steps to run this project-